niklas-w/Molecular-systematics-course/Tutorials/5.BayesianInference/ReadMe.md

 end;

-After you prepare the NEXUS file, the next thing to do is running the program by writing ”Execute" filename (provide the path of your file) in the terminal.
+After you prepare the NEXUS file, the next thing to do is to run the program by writing ”Execute" filename (provide the path of your file) in the terminal.

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/5.BayesianInference/MrBayes3.png" alt="MrBayes3" width="600"></p>